phong016688/test_git1/README.md

-#Api has changed and I'm fixing some things Traducir, Sorry for inconvenience!!!!!!

 # People-MVVM
 Example android Model View View Model and DataBinding used to explain how to use this pattern in our android applications.